Sunday, July 31, 2011

 Walking out of the dome, what should I spy clustered in an alcove but TELESCOPES.
 One of the planetarium staff—it may even have been Mr. Horkheimer for all I know—noticed us admiring the gaggle of Newtonians and stopped to talk.
 This kindly person suggested we might want to come back after sunset for the BIG PUBLIC VIEWING SESSION that evening.
 I threw a pleading look at Daddy, but I knew it was “no dice.”

 Despite her interest in science fiction and space, Mama hadn’t liked the planetarium from the get-go.
-Maybe she was just tired, or maybe she was concerned my just turned 9-years-old brother wasn’t exactly having a good time in a science museum.
+Maybe she was just tired, or maybe she was concerned my just turned 9-years-old brother wasn’t exactly having a good time--science never having interested him in the slightest.
 Whatever the cause, she was clearly READY TO GO, and had been ready to go even before the show started.
-She and my brother had sat it out in the lobby, and I could see Mama now had her look that spelled “I have had enough.”
-I knew as well as the Old Man did that there was little chance of convincing Mama to stay fifteen more minutes much less three more hours, and that once we left we would most assuredly not be coming back.
+She and my brother had sat it out in the lobby, and I could see Mama now had that infamous look that spelled “I have had enough.”
+I knew as well as the Old Man did there was little chance of convincing Mama to stay fifteen more minutes much less three more hours, and that once we left we would most assuredly not be coming back.

 So ended what went down in family history as the most wonderful of our wonderful vacations, the vacation of the Bahama Star.
 When Mama referred to it in the future, I always agreed that, yes, it was our best vacation ever, ever, and I guess it really was.